Search

 Chickpeas coming to a boil, foam being skimmed off, salt added

-Finish Cooking: Continue simmering for about 10 more minutes after salting.
-Taste the chickpeas and the broth.
-Chickpeas should smash easily between your fingers yet hold their shape.
-The broth should taste balanced and rich; a sign it’s ready.
+Finish Cooking: Simmer about 10 more minutes after salting, then taste.
+Chickpeas should smash easily between your fingers while still holding their shape.
+The broth should taste balanced and rich.

-Strain & Reserve: Pour everything through a strainer over a large bowl.
-Discard the herb bundle and remove the vegetables (you can keep or discard them).
-Store the chickpeas and broth separately for best results.
+Strain & Reserve: Strain over a large bowl.
+Discard the herb bundle and remove the vegetables (keep or discard).
+Store chickpeas and broth separately for best results.

 chickpeas strained from cooking liquid